HusseinLakkis01/Differential-Gene-Expression-Analysis/README.md

 ### The work is typically gene expression based, and statistical in nature

 *** Prerequisites ***
 Please install all libraries required in the code.
-The libraries imported are typically the first few lines
+The libraries imported are typically mentioned in the first few lines.

 ## Introduction:
 Gene expression arrays permit the classification of cancers into subgroups in addition to the discovery of cancer-specific biomarkers.
 The levels of gene expression can be used to identify the production rates of protein in lung tumor cells relative to healthy cells which helps differentiate the types of cells.
 This Work, in R, is done mainly to discover new genes that can aid in distinguishing the subtypes of non-small cell lung cancers.